 Skilling Broker Review

 Our review of the broker Skilling finds that they offer their clients a choice of three trading platforms.
 You will have access to their proprietary Skilling Trader App, which is available as a web-based or mobile app.
-Additionally, they offer the standard MT4 trading app, along with the professional cTrader app.
+Additionally, they offer the standard MT4 trading app, along with the more advanced cTrader trading app.

 cTrader is a powerful CFD trading platform, which is available as a web-based software along with a desktop version.
 Professional traders use cTrader for API connectivity, Algorithmic trading and to manage MAM and PAMM trading accounts.

 At Skilling you will find a wide range of underlying assets available to trader.
 Their asset list includes; Forex Currency Pairs, Crypto, Equities, Indices and Commodities.
-Margin rates are limited in the E.U. to 30:1 for retail traders, and 200:1 for professional traders.
+Margin rates are limited in the European Union to 30:1 for retail traders, and 200:1 for professional traders.

-The minimum deposit for a standard trading account is $100, see here.
+The minimum deposit for a standard trading account is $100.
 Spreads start at 0.7 for standard trading accounts, and 0.10 with their premium account.
 Scalping is allowed on all account types, and negative balance protection is offered as well.